Making the Cut

 This upper rib cage area is very lightly worked, hence the meat is very tender.

-The cuts we offer from this section include the boneless Rib-Eye steak and the Prime Rib roast.
+The cuts we offer from this section include the boneless Rib-Eye steak.

 The Plate is the abdominal area just behind the front legs.
 It comprises about 9% of the yield from one beef.